HoyLab-Rowan/pyRUQT/README.md

 DFT (PySCF), and mixed method NEGF calculations (ex.
 MC-PDFT for extended molecule region and DFT for electrodes).
 Support for NEGF-RDM to come in furture
 (NEGF-RDM will require Maple with QC-Toolbox).

-Each currently supported engine type (ASE and RUQT-Fortran) offer a different approach to treating electrode-extended molecule interactions and coupling:
+Each currently supported engine type (ASE and RUQT-Fortran) offers a different approach to treating electrode-extended molecule interactions and coupling:

 1. ASE Transport Engine (default): Semi-infinite leads determined with an efficient decimation technique to determine Fermi level, device/electrode interactions, and coupling (see Paper #2).
 Separate Hamiltonian and Overlap matrices for the extended molecule and repeating electrode blocks are used to